WindTakeMeNorth/Blackjack_Card_Counter/README.md

 You can use the **numeric keypad** to input cards where *numbers represent their corresponding values, and "." represents 10, J, Q, K, and Ace.* Additionally, the initial **house advantage** [3] can be adjusted according to your own rules, and you can set your desired **betting threshold** to determine when you want to start placing bets.

 The Experiment document was designed to vilad the theory u'd like to use and give brief ideas on how to use it real-life scenario.
 Years later I found a more comprehensive version was on https://www.blackjack-hack.com/ via a secret forum.

 ### Features
 * Dynamic calculation of remaining cards and probabilities.
 * Real-time bet recommendation based on card count.
 * Easy-to-use interface for simulating different game scenarios.
+* Feel free to switch from Lo-Hi counting to Wong Halves or Omega III.

 ### How to Use
 Clone the repository: